MSt in Film Aesthetics

 If possible, please ensure that the word count is clearly displayed on the document.

-The written work need not relate to film, but show abilities to discuss ideas or texts in detail.
-Extra-curricular essays on film, written especially for the application, are accepted but at least one specialist piece of work from your degree, even if not related to film, is strongly encouraged.
+Applicants are encouraged to submit written work that relates to film.
+If the work does not relate to film, it should show abilities to discuss and analyse texts or artworks in detail.
+Extra-curricular essays on film, written especially for the application, are accepted but at least one specialist piece of work from your degree, even if not related to film, is encouraged.

-This will be assessed for the ability to analyse/close read a text or artwork, and/or the ability to theorise/philosophise about aesthetic issues; good understanding of the subject area; ability to construct an defend an argument; powers of analysis; and powers of expression.
+Written work will be assessed for the ability to closely analyse a film, text or artwork, and/or the ability to discuss aesthetic matters; good understanding of the subject area; ability to interpret imaginatively and persuasively; ability to construct an defend an argument; strength of analysis; and qualities of expression and presentation.

 Start or continue your application